-The center point of the MicroFreak is a versatile matrix patchboard that has options similar to the matrix of its elder brother, the MatrixBrute.
+Arturia is known for deep modulation options, and MicroFreak no exception.
+Its versatile matrix patchboard offers options similar to the matrix of its elder brother, the MatrixBrute.
 The Matrix allows you to take control and route modulation sources to a great number of destinations.